 - Podcasts: We examined the format for a podcast and create bumpers, creative sponsor spots, and explored related vocabulary, including RSS, podcatchers, syndication, and feed.

 Reflections: Global collaborations are challenging, especially with large time zone differences.
-The effort is truly worth the exploration of multiple perspectives and life experiences, expanding the walls of our classroom.
+The effort is truly worth the exploration of multiple perspectives and life experiences, expanding the walls of our classroom and our lens through which we see the world.
 We started reaching out to Yo Ghana in January, and we did not start the exchange until April.
 It takes time!
 Technology can also be a challenge, as our partners do not have the same access that we have here.
 I hope to continue the relationship with Yo Ghana next and year and build upon the work we started this year.